Don't Do RAG: When Cache-Augmented Generation is All You Need for Knowledge Tasks: Experiments

-Table~\ref{tab:exp-cmp-gen-time-results} compares our CAG approach with standard in-context learning, where the reference text is provided dynamically during inference, requiring real-time KV-cache computation.
+\autoref{tab:generation-time} and \autoref{fig:time_comparison} show the retrieval and generation time across different HotPotQA knowledge sizes for various RAG methods and CAG.
+CAG eliminates retrieval time entirely, whereas sparse and dense retrieval-based RAG systems require additional retrieval steps, with dense retrieval incurring higher latency.
+Sparse RAG exhibits insignificant retrieval latency in the experiments, but still requires retrieval before generation.
+As the knowledge size increases, generation time grows across all methods, including CAG, highlighting the computational cost of handling longer contexts.
+However, CAG remains more efficient than dense RAG, as it avoids retrieval overhead while maintaining comparable or superior response times. \autoref{tab:generation-time} also compares our CAG approach with standard in-context learning, where the reference text is provided dynamically during inference, requiring real-time KV-cache computation.
 The results demonstrate that CAG dramatically reduces generation time, particularly as the reference text length increases.
 This efficiency stems from preloading the KV-cache, which eliminates the need to process the reference text on the fly.

-Moreover, CAG is also faster than traditional RAG systems, as it bypasses the retrieval stage entirely.
-Unlike RAG, CAG does not require retrieval or reference text input during inference, streamlining the process and further enhancing efficiency.
-These advantages make CAG an optimal solution for scenarios with extensive reference contexts, offering substantial time savings without compromising performance.